Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 vitamin b12 and alcohol

-Vitamin B12, also known as cobalamin, is a water soluble vitamin that is most often associated with energy levels.
-Many people get vitamin B12 shots, or take oral capsules, to maintain a sense of well-being and high energy.
+Vitamin B12, also known as cobalamin, is a water-soluble vitamin that is most often associated with energy levels.
+Many people get shots or take oral capsules to maintain a sense of well-being and high energy.

-Vitamin B12 is actually necessary for a large number of bodily processes, including:
+This nutrient is necessary for a large number of bodily processes, including:

 • Generation of new red blood cells